Faculty & Staff Resources

 Another highly informative resource is the Council of Graduate School's (CGS) Great Mentoring in Graduate School Guide.
 This guide is designed for graduate students, but also contains information that faculty members may find helpful when it comes to mentoring students.

 UNH Health and Wellness provides a wide variety of services for students, faculty, and staff related to medical needs and wellness education/promotion.
 Visit the Health and Wellness website for information on events, campus resources, best practices, and more.
-Please note that UNH Psychological and Counceling Services (PACS) is the place to find information and services relating to counseling, psychiatric consultation, outreach and prevention services.
+Please note that UNH Psychological and Counseling Services (PACS) is the place to find information and services relating to counseling, psychiatric consultation, outreach and prevention services.

 The UNH Graduate School provides a variety of opportunities to learn about research communications and practice presentation skills.
 Some examples include the Research Communications Academy (RCA), the Three Minute Thesis Competition (3MT), and the annual Graduate Research Conference (GRC).
 Students and faculty are encouraged to visit the Communication and Research sections of the Career, Professional, and Community Development webpages to learn more about these and other opportunities.